majakochanowska/Neuro-WordPress-Theme/README.md

 The name of category "polecane" or "recommended" is not displayed in breadcrumbs and post meta, but note, that to make it work, you have to place the category id (in all languages, it's two in my files) in ```breadcrumb.php``` and in ```functions.php``` (function ```neuro_categories```).

 The place is made for 4 articles.
 They display in 4 columns on desktop and in 2 columns on mobile.
-If you want to display different amount of posts, you have to manipulate properly Bootstrap ```col``` classes in ```index.php```.
+If you want to display different amount of posts, you have to manipulate properly Bootstrap ```col``` classes in ```index.php``` to make it look good on all devices.

 ____

-Material Design for Bootstrap
-Version: MDB FREE 4.15.0
+Material Design for Bootstrap - Version: MDB FREE 4.15.0

 Documentation:
 https://mdbootstrap.com/